Mental evaluation delays Siloam Springs murder case

 BENTONVILLE -- A judge Friday suspended proceedings in the murder case of a Gentry teen accused of shooting and killing a girl and injuring another one.

 Francisco Ochoa, 17, is charged as an adult with murder in the first degree, unlawful discharge of a firearm from a vehicle, terroristic act, battery and two counts of aggravated assault.
-He has pleaded innocent to the charges.
+He has pleaded not guilty to the charges.

 He's accused of shooting and killing Kathrine Pembleton.
 She was pronounced dead at Siloam Springs Regional Hospital.
 The other victim, a 17-year-old girl, was taken to Washington Regional Medical Center in Fayetteville, treated and released, according to a probable cause affidavit.